Grants & Scholarships

 MEA-Retired Anne Sheehan Honor Grant

-- be enrolled in a humanities program leading to a graduate degree in the arts, sciences, or education
+WHO: An MEA/NEA member practicing full-time in Maine and enrolled in a humanities program leading to a graduate degree in the arts, sciences, or education.

 Adobe: ConnectED Software Grants

 As part of the White House's ConnectEd initiative, Adobe is offering creative tools and teacher professional development to schools across the United States.
 Maximum award: Adobe Photoshop, Adobe Premiere, Adobe Presenter, Adobe Captivate, Adobe Echosign, and a range of teacher training resources.
 Multiple licenses of each software program will be awarded if your school is chosen.

 WHO: K-12 public schools that receive Title I funds